Bugger1980/CMake/README.rst

 ============

 CMake is a cross-platform, open-source build system generator.
-For full documentation visit the `CMake Home Page`_ and the `CMake Documentation Page`_.
+For full documentation visit the `CMake Ho.
+HoHomeHoHomememe Page`_ and the
+`CMake Documentation Page`_.
 The `CMake Community Wiki`_ also references useful guides and recipes.